History Of Good Friday

 Each of these points, and many more, could provide a life-time of reflection.

 We are the guilty ones.
-This is what sin does to God.
+This is what our sins do to God.

 The reality is, when we sin, when we break his laws, we offend an all-holy God.

-The History of Good Friday - Truly Revolting
+The History of Good Friday can be Revolting

 What happened on Good Friday is humanity at it's diabolical worse.